quinscape/automaton-js/docs/component-reference.md

 modalTitle | string | Title for the modal dialog selecting the target object mode | FieldMode value | Mode for this calendar field.
 If not set or set to null, the mode will be inherited from the &lt;Form/&gt; or &lt;FormBlock&gt;. name | string | Name / path for the association selector field.
-In contrast to most normal fields this does not point to a scalar value but to list of associative entity / link table fields with embedded target objects
+In contrast to most normal fields this does not point to a scalar value but to list of associative entity / link table fields with embedded target objects onNew | func | Optional callback function that is called for every newly created association link and allows to modify properties on that new link. ( link => ... )
 **query** (required) | instance of GraphQLQuery | iQuery GraphQL query to fetch the current list of target objects value | string | Path to use as the representative value / id of the link
 ## &lt;AttachmentField/&gt;